Xilinx/Vitis_Libraries/data_analytics/docs/src/guide_L1/internals/naive_bayes.rst

 +---------+---------+---------+----------+-------------------+-------------------+--------------------+--------------------+--------------------+------------+

 ..
 ATTENTION::
-    For the training primitive, some padding-zero 64-bit data would be added into the input multi-channel data stream when the total length of feature vector for all sample cannot be divided evenly by 8 including the ending ``-1`` tag.
-And the multiplication of the number of class and feature cannot be greater than
-    2 million so far.
-    For the predict primitive, the sampe padding-zero 32-bit data would also be added when the length of feature vector for each sample cannot be divided evenly by the number of channel.
-And the multiplication of the number of class and feature cannot be greater than 1 million.
+    For the training primitive, some padding-zero 64-bit data would be added into the input multi-channel data stream when the total length of feature vector for all samples cannot be divided evenly by 8 including the ending ``-1`` tag.
+And the multiplication of the number of class and feature cannot be greater than two million so far.
+For the predict primitive, the sampe padding-zero 32-bit data would also be added when the length of the feature vector for each sample cannot be divided evenly by the number of channels.
+And the multiplication of the number of class and feature cannot be greater than one million.